vizbydesign/vizbydesign.github.io/index.md

 Here's what I tried:
   - Create index.html [too much work]
   - create and push index.md [didn't work]
-  - create jeckyl workflow on push
+  - create jeckyl workflow on push [didn't work]
+  - delete index.html and push

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
 As [John Gruber] writes on the [Markdown site][df1]